Sleepyakari/developer-thonk-pack/README.md

 # Developer Thonk Pack

- ***Ever wished you could vent that passive aggresive energy about an application to your fellow devs and/or friends?***
+ ***Ever wished you could vent that passive aggressive energy about an application to your fellow devs and/or friends?***

 ***Yes?
 Maybe?***